marshallford/terraform-provider-ansible/docs/resources/navigator_run.md

 - `create` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
 - `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
 Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.
 - `update` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).

+<a id="nestedatt--triggers"></a>
+### Nested Schema for `triggers`

+Optional:

+- `known_hosts` (Dynamic) A value that, when changed, will reset the computed list of SSH known host entries.
+Useful when inventory hosts are recreated with the same hostnames/IP addresses, but different SSH keypairs.
+- `replace` (Dynamic) A value that, when changed, will recreate the resource.
+Serves as an alternative to the native [`replace_triggered_by`](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#replace_triggered_by) lifecycle argument.
+Will cause `id` to change.
+May be useful when combined with `run_on_destroy`.
+- `run` (Dynamic) A value that, when changed, will run the playbook again.
+Provides a way to initiate a run without changing other attributes such as the inventory or playbook.